 More information about Uruguay is available on the Uruguay Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Uruguay declared independence in 1825, and then secured independence in 1828, following a three-year conflict with Brazil and the dissolution of its federation with Argentina.
+The Oriental Republic of Uruguay declared independence in 1825, and then secured independence in 1828, following a three-year conflict with the Empire of Brazil and the dissolution of its federation with Argentina.
 The United States and Uruguay established diplomatic relations in 1867.
 The relationship between the United States and Uruguay is strong.
-The two countries share important values, including a commitment to democracy, rule of law, sound economic policies, strong labor rights, environmental protection, investment in people, the desire to see the peaceful resolution of disputes between nations, and a commitment to the multilateral system.
+The two countries share a commitment to democracy, human rights, rule of law, sound economic policies, strong labor rights, and investment in people.

-The country has historically served as a consensus builder and mediator in international institutions.
-Uruguay is one of the top per capita contributors to United Nations peacekeeping and the single greatest contributor of peacekeeping forces among countries in Latin America.
-The United States values Uruguay’s contributions to improving security in the Democratic Republic of the Congo, the Golan Heights, and other locations throughout the world.
-The United States has given $28.5 million in training and equipment to support Uruguay’s peacekeeping missions since 2008.
+Uruguay has historically served as a consensus builder and mediator in international institutions.
+The country is consistently in the top 20 contributors of uniformed (military and police) peacekeepers to UN peacekeeping operations and the largest contributor among countries in Latin America.
+The United States values Uruguay’s contributions as a UN troop contributor to improving security in the Democratic Republic of the Congo, the Golan Heights, and other locations throughout the world.
+The United States has provided $27.5 million since 2008 in training and equipment to build Uruguay’s capacity to support peace operations through the Global Peace Operations Initiative (GPOI).

-The United States and Uruguay have a long history of building ties between our people through educational and cultural exchanges.
-Since its establishment in 1960, the binational Fulbright Commission has supported thousands of study and research exchanges for students, scholars, and K-12 teachers between both countries.
-The government of Uruguay continues to support Fulbright programs, including a $500,000 annual contribution to support scholarships for Uruguayans to pursue postgraduate study in the United States, and a $100,000 commitment to support the presence of English Teaching Assistants in Uruguayan schools.
-Uruguay’s Binational Center — the U.S. cultural center in Uruguay — has a network of 37 centers across the country serving more than 10,000 students annually in English language classes.
-The United States remains one of the top destinations for Uruguayan students, with approximately 500 Uruguayans currently studying in the United States, a 25 percent increase over the past five years.
+The United States and Uruguay have a long history of building ties between our people through educational, professional, and cultural exchanges.
+Since its establishment in 1960, the binational Fulbright Commission has supported thousands of study and research exchanges for students, scholars, and K-12 teachers between both countries, including the current Uruguayan Ambassador to the United States, Andres Duran Hareau.
+While the U.S. Government has historically provided most of the Commission’s funds, over the past few years the Commission has welcomed important cost-share agreements with Uruguayan partners.
+Alianza Uruguay-Estados Unidos — the binationally supported U.S. cultural center in Uruguay — has a network of 37 centers across the country serving more than 12,000 students annually in English language classes.
+The United States remains an important destinations for Uruguayan students, supported by EducationUSA advising centers in Uruguay.

 U.S.-Uruguay Bilateral Economic Relations

 Uruguay and the United States have signed numerous agreements to strengthen economic cooperation between both countries.
 In 2002, Uruguay and the United States created a Joint Commission on Trade and Investment, which was superseded by a Trade and Investment Framework Agreement in 2007.
-Under both instruments, Uruguay and the United States have signed several agreements including: an Open Skies agreement, a Bilateral Investment Treaty, a Science and Technology agreement, a Customs Mutual Assistance agreement, and a Memorandum of Understanding on Renewable Energy and Energy Efficiency and Small and Medium Enterprises.
+Under both instruments, Uruguay and the United States have signed several agreements including: an Open Skies Agreement, a Bilateral Investment Treaty, a Science and Technology agreement, a Customs Mutual Assistance agreement, and a Memorandum of Understanding on Renewable Energy and Energy Efficiency and Small and Medium Enterprises.
 In November 2018, a bilateral Social Security Totalization Agreement went into force.
-The agreement enables U.S. and Uruguayan citizens who have divided their careers between both countries to combine the periods of social security coverage earned in each country.

 Uruguay’s Membership in International Organizations

-Uruguay and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and the World Trade Organization.
+Uruguay and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, Inter-American Development Bank, and the World Trade Organization.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.